-Michelle says: “I turn off my mobile phone and any other electrical devices that might be distracting during working hours.
-I keep mine in a separate room switched off and only turn it on during lunch or after 5:30pm.
+Michelle says: “I turn off my phone and any other electrical devices that might be distracting during working hours.
+I keep mine in a separate room switched off and only turn it on when I’m no longer working.

-Working from home can help us to get our errands done too so that we don’t have to do them all in the evenings and weekends.
-But it’s important we make sure that we use our lunch times or appropriate breaks for this so that we can still concentrate on the task at hand.
+Working from home can help you to get your errands done, so that you don’t have to do them all in the evenings and weekends.
+But it’s important to make sure that you only do this during breaks to help keep a boundary between your work and personal lives.

 Embrace the positives

-While it’s a time of worry and disruption, seek out the positives where you can.
+While working from home does have its challenges, seek out the positives where you can.
 A more flexible approach can give you control over your environment and the hours you work.
 And not having to commute is always a bonus too.
 Plus, not getting home late means there’s more time to plan something enjoyable into your evening.